Rangers and Outlaws

 As a result of the investigation, the Loyalty Rangers were abolished, and the Texas Rangers were reduced in force.
 Higher recruiting standards were put in place, and the pay of Rangers was increased to attract and retain higher-quality officers.
 Finally, procedures were implemented to better hear complaints from citizens about misconduct.
 These reforms helped the Rangers return to a position of respect during the 1920s and 1930s.

 The entire transcript of the 1919 Ranger investigation (almost 1500 pages) is now available in PDF format.

 Frank Hamer and Bonnie & Clyde

 Frank A. Hamer enlisted in the Texas Rangers in 1906.
 He remained an active peace officer, both in the Ranger organization and in other law enforcement positions until 1932.
 He retired from active duty that year, but retained his commission as a ranger.
 On February 1, 1934, Marshall Lee Simmons, head of the prison system, asked Hamer to take the new position of special investigator for the Texas prison system.
 Hamer was assigned to track down the nationally known outlaws Clyde Barrow and Bonnie Parker.

-The criminal duo broke into the Texas State prison in Huntsville to rescue a gang member, and shot their way out of two previous attempted arrests.
-Hamer and former Ranger Manny Gault decide to take no chances.
+The criminal duo broke into the Texas state prison in Huntsville to rescue a gang member, having shot their way out of two previous attempted arrests.
+Hamer and former Ranger Maney Gault decided to take no chances.
 On May 23, 1934, they set up an ambush near Gibsland on a rural Louisiana road and poured a hail of bullets into the car, killing the outlaws.
 The United States Congress awarded Hamer a special citation for catching the pair.